- Browse Items

 Irina Kirichuk was born in Kurganinsk, Russia and moved to the Ukraine when she was three.
 She is of Russian, Ukrainian, and Armenian ancestry.
 She is hearing impaired.
 She came to the United States in 1993, works as a hairstylist, and lives with her family in Binghamton.

 Father Ivan Synevsky was born in Western Ukraine region in 1982.
 He lived in the Ukraine until 2001, when he moved to Canada.
 He lived in Canada for six years, then got married in the United States, in 2007.He attended Holy Cross Greek Theological School in Boston from 2008 to 2010.
 Then was ordained in 2010 in Rhode Island.
-He had a parish in New Jersey for two years and in 2012 I was transferred to the local parish.
-He is married with three children and resides in Johnson City.
+He had a parish in New Jersey for two years and in 2012, he was transferred to the local parish.
+He resides in Johnson City with his wife adn three children.